lilleman ba4503b4d1

 postgres Ory's storage (Kratos/Keto/Hydra).

 The web app is an Ory relying party: it never stores passwords.
-At login it turns the Kratos session into a short-lived, locally-validated JWT (the Kratos session tokenizer) carrying the user's coarse roles — so every later request gates the menu and pages by verifying the JWT in-process, with no per-request call to Ory.
-Keto answers the rarer fine-grained checks; Hydra is used only when the app acts as an OAuth2 login & consent provider for other apps.
-It reaches the Ory services over their REST APIs using Node's built-in fetch — no SDK dependency.
-See Auth, sessions & permissions.
+At login it turns the Kratos session into a short-lived, locally-validated JWT carrying the user's coarse permissions, so every later request gates the menu and pages in-process, with no call to Ory.
+Keto answers the rarer fine-grained checks; Hydra only when the app acts as an OAuth2 login & consent provider.
+All of it over their REST APIs using Node's built-in fetch — no SDK dependency.

-In dev the host-facing Ory ports are published — Kratos public 4433 (where the browser POSTs self-service flows) and Hydra public 4444; prod (docker compose -f compose.yml up) keeps them internal.
+In dev the host-facing Ory ports are published — Kratos public 4433 and Hydra public 4444; prod keeps them internal.

-This keeps web trivially scalable and crash-safe: any instance can serve any request, because the session lives in Kratos and the data lives upstream.
+So a plugin gets its data one of two ways: by calling an upstream service from its route handler — a REST API, an ERP, a plant historian, the customer's own backend — or from its own database.
+Either keeps web trivially scalable and crash-safe: any instance can serve any request, because the session lives in Kratos and the data lives outside the process.

 Testing

-Type check and unit tests run off the Ory stack — units need no Postgres/Kratos/Keto, and --no-deps keeps web from dragging up its depends_on services:
+Type check and unit tests run off the Ory stack — --no-deps keeps web from dragging up its depends_on services:

 docker compose run --rm --no-deps web npm run typecheck # strict tsc --noEmit